jeremydcherry/jeremydcherry.github.io/content/brands.md

 Brands must be useful, being both helpful and beautiful.

 ## 03. Dignify Viewers
-Brands must honor humans, providing meaning to their environment.
+Brands must be thoughtful, providing meaning to their environment.

 ## 04. Portray Authenticity
 Brands must be honest, faithfully reflecting human aspirations.